 - 6% of the sales price for your real estate agent’s commission

 Remember that when you’re researching house prices in the new area, you should also look into the cost of living in that area as well.
 You may come from a rural area where everything is a reasonable price, but the cost to live in your new city could be much higher or vice versa.

 Note: If you don’t know the estimated value of your property, don’t worry!
 Our home value estimator uses market data from trusted sources to provide an estimate, though for the most accurate pricing aligned with your selling goals, we recommend working with a top agent.

 2. Consider renting before buying in the new city

 If you’re relocating for work, need to sell quickly, and your new company doesn’t provide a relocation package, you may have difficulty finding a house to purchase in your new city right away.
-Throughout 2020 and even in 2021, bidding wars were a common occurrence.
-Even though bidding wars drove prices up by $100k or more, housing inventory was still at all-time lows in January 2022.
+Even as the market adjusts to higher interest rates, housing inventory remains relatively low.

 Although finding a house to buy may be challenging, you’re still going to have to find a place to live when you’re relocating for work.
 We recommend considering renting close to your new job.
 It may not be ideal, but you will be able to start your life in your new city and you won’t have sleepless nights worrying about trying to buy a house while selling your old one.